 Popular Long Haul Holiday Destinations

-Mexico: Mexico is one of the world’s best-loved long haul package holiday destinations, largely because of all the amazing all inclusive resorts.
-The convenience of the resorts makes it ideal for anyone seeking a stress-free week on the beach, cocktail in hand!
+Mexico is one of the world’s best-loved package holiday destinations, largely because of all the amazing all inclusive resorts.
+The convenience of these resorts makes it ideal for anyone seeking a stress-free week on the beach, cocktail in hand!

-Dubai: This towering metropolis of skyscrapers and shopping malls is the New York of the East, where visitors can enjoy fantastic water parks, world class shopping and the world’s only 7-star hotel!
+The towering metropolis of skyscrapers and shopping malls in Dubai make it the New York of the East, where visitors can enjoy fantastic water parks, world class shopping and the world’s only 7-star hotel!
 The surrounding desert is ideal for indulging your adventurous side with a camel safari or quad bike tour.

 In the last few years Cuba has become one of the world’s hottest holiday spots, with people flocking to see its old world charm before it’s modernised by USA influence.
 Whether you’re dreaming of the retro cars and charming streets of Havana or the heavenly beaches of Varadero, you can’t help but fall for Cuba!

 Wherever you go in Thailand you can expect to live like a king (or queen!) on next to nothing.
 Barter at street markets in Bangkok, party in Phuket or spa in Ko Samui, and enjoy the feeling of splashing out while barely spending any money at all!